Why your audience struggles to read your content and how to keep their attention

 Use the words “you” and “I”

-Even though you can’t see the person on the other end of the conversation if you never refer to them then it's not a conversation
+Even though you can’t see the person on the other end of the conversation, if you never refer to the,m then it's not a conversation

 You don’t have to replace all instances of “I” and “we.”